alimenati/PowerMamba/Readme.md

 sizes, with context length L = 240 and no external predictions. **Right Figure**) The number of model parameters with and without external predictions, in log scale.

+PowerMamba enhances the average prediction error of TimeMachine by 7% while employing 43% fewer parameters, thereby highlighting its superiority over this state-of-the-art Mamba-based model.
+Furthermore, PowerMamba is considerably smaller than Transformer-based models, with 78% fewer parameters than the leading iTransformer.

 **Qualitative Comparison**
 <img src="pics/qualitative.png" alt="at">